Rick Barry: College career

-Barry decided to attend the University of Miami, largely because the Hurricanes adhered to an up-tempo, pro-style system under head coach Bruce Hale that was conducive to his skills and athleticism.
+Barry fielded over 30 scholarship offers before choosing the University of Miami in Coral Gables, Florida largely because the Hurricanes adhered to an up-tempo, pro-style system under head coach Bruce Hale, which was conducive to Barry's skill set and athleticism.
 It was there that the three-time All-American met his future wife Pamela, who was the daughter of the head coach.
-As a senior, Barry led the NCAA with a 37.4 points per game average in the 1964–65 campaign.
-He and his teammates did not take part in the NCAA Tournament, however, because the Hurricanes basketball program was on probation at the time.